Old Junk Given New Mission as Remote Motion Sensor

 The Installed Receiver

 The microwave receiver (radar detector) works well in the house, though the signal level varies from location to location.
-As expected, the number of walls and thickness of walls between the gate remote and the radar detector is predictive of signal strength - more wall, less signal.
+As expected, the number of walls and thickness of walls between the gate remote and the radar detector are predictive of signal strength - more wall, less signal.
 There are a few dead spots where the signal is below detectable level.
 Unfortunately, a location I'd had high hopes for on some shelving convenient to an AC outlet and centrally located, is one of those spots.
 I ended up placing the unit at a location slightly less convenient but with an adequate signal.
 The installation was made in the winter months when the (deciduous) trees were leafless.
 It remains to be seen how well it all works during summer months.
 [Update: The microwave link continues to function in the summer months, though with somewhat reduced received signal level.]
 The receiver was later connected through a beep/siren power amplifier to an external speaker system which allows the receiver to be heard in outbuildings.